awilli32/jsmini/01-Class-Activities/15-Interactive-Visualizations-and-Dashboards/2/Activities/03-Par_Form_Filter/README.md

   * Uses the form input to filter the data by bloodType.

+  * Generate a table that returns the Full Name, Age, and Blood Type for each individual who matches the blood type that the user entered.

 ## Bonus

-* Use the [math.js](http://mathjs.org/docs/reference/functions/mean.html) library to calculate the mean, median, mode, variance, and standard deviation for the age field in the filtered data.
+* Use the [math.js](http://mathjs.org/docs/reference/functions/mean.html) library to calculate the mean and median for the age field in the filtered data.

 * Populate the unordered list `ul` with `li` elements for each summary statistic.